wassermanlab/JASPAR-UCSC-tracks/README.md

 ## Content
 * The `genomes` folder contains scripts to download and process different genome assemblies
 * The `profiles` folder contains the output from the script [`get_profiles.py`](https://github.com/wassermanlab/JASPAR-UCSC-tracks/blob/master/profiles/get_profiles.py), which downloads the JASPAR CORE profiles for different taxons
+* The file [`environment.yml`](https://github.com/wassermanlab/JASPAR-UCSC-tracks/blob/master/environment.yml) contains the conda environment used to generate the genomic tracks for JASPAR 2020 (see installation)
-* The `pwmscan` folder contains a script to download and install PWMscan
+* The script [`install-pwmscan.sh`](https://github.com/wassermanlab/JASPAR-UCSC-tracks/blob/master/install-pwmscan.sh) downloads and installs PWMscan and places its binaries in the in the `bin` folder.
 * The script [`scan_sequence.py`](https://github.com/wassermanlab/JASPAR-UCSC-tracks/blob/master/scan_sequence.py) takes as its input the `profiles` folder and a nucleotide sequence in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format)</br>(*e.g.* a genome), and outputs TFBS predictions
 * The script [`scans2bigBed`](https://github.com/wassermanlab/JASPAR-UCSC-tracks/blob/master/scans2bigBed) creates a [bigBed track file](https://genome.ucsc.edu/goldenPath/help/bigBed.html) from TFBS predictions
-* The file [`environment.yml`](https://github.com/wassermanlab/JASPAR-UCSC-tracks/blob/master/environment.yml) contains the conda environment used to generate the genomic tracks for JASPAR 2020 (see installation)

 The original scripts used for the publication of [JASPAR 2018](https://doi.org/10.1093/nar/gkx1126) have been placed in the folder [`version-1.0`](https://github.com/wassermanlab/JASPAR-UCSC-tracks/tree/master/version-1.0).